Traditional. Contemporary. Transitional. Informal.

 Since there are so many choices to make as you begin the design phase for your new kitchen, here are a few examples of different styles to help make the process easier.

 Traditional style kitchens typically have distinguishing features, such as embellishments and other elaborate details.
 Raised panel cabinetry doors in classic stains and colors are typically found in this style kitchen.
 Furniture style cabinetry, such as a built-in hutch, and ornamental crown molding are also hallmarks of a traditional looking kitchen.

-Sleek lines, very little ornamentation and minimalistic colors are the characteristics of contemporary kitchens.
-Cabinetry in contemporary kitchens usually has full overlay slab drawers and doors, and appliances are in stainless steel.
+Sleek lines, very little ornamentation and minimalistic colors are the characteristics of contemporary or modern kitchens.
+Cabinetry in this style kitchen usually has full overlay slab drawers and doors, and appliances are in stainless steel.
 Most materials found in this style kitchen look man-made, not natural in texture.

 Transitional kitchens blend contemporary and traditional styles in a way that allows for characteristics of both.
 For example, mixing white cabinetry with inset-doors and a dark-stained traditional looking island can create a beautiful balance in kitchen design.
 Contemporary stainless steel appliances contrasting with dark hardwood flooring is another way to have your kitchen fit your personal style.
 With a transitional look, the options are endless.

 An informal style kitchen can be very eclectic.
 Open shelving, painted cabinetry and unusual accents can create a very comfortable, relaxed environment.
 An informal look could be modern, rustic or even beachy, depending upon your personal taste.
 Usually, in this type of kitchen, accessories and other elements come together to create a unique, and very individual, design style.

 Collect Your Thoughts